 There are many reasons why you might choose to use a storage container for your possessions, whether it be for professional or personal use.
-Of course, there are a plethora of advantages to using a storage unit as a permanent or temporary storage solution, but there are some things that should be considered before you hire your unit.
+Of course, there are a plethora of advantages to using a site cabin as a permanent or temporary storage solution, but there are some things that should be considered before you hire your unit.

 As always, we are committed to providing you with everything you need to know about storage containers.
 Here, we explore eight things you need to know before you buy or hire.